adityavarshney/CODEversity-Dark-Mode-Project/README.md

 [Project 0](https://replit.com/@adityavarshney1/CODEversity-Spotify-P0) started with a simple app built with Flask.
 When we ran our app, a page opened up containing a header with the text "Hello world".
 Our website was born.

-[Project 1](https://replit.com/@adityavarshney1/CODEversity-Spotify-P1) created new HTML and CSS files, added new assets to the page, and updated the code to contain relevant content and styling.
+[Project 1](https://replit.com/@adityavarshney1/CODEversity-Spotify-P1) created a webpage that showcased our favorite music.
+To do this, we built HTML files for each page, added images into our project, and updated styling rules in CSS.

 ## Goals for Project 2

 For this section, we want to use flask to make live updates to our page.
 To do this, we'll use flask's **templating**.

 ### Templating using Jinja